Adityapratap-Singh/Know_me/README.md

     *   **Resume:** Showcases education, work experience, and skills with progress indicators.
     *   **Portfolio:** Presents projects with dynamic category filtering.
     *   **Blog:** A dedicated page for blog content.
+*   **Resume Download Tracking:**
+    *   When a user downloads the resume, their location (latitude and longitude) is captured.
+    *   A notification is sent to a Telegram bot with a Google Maps link to the user's location.
+    *   The system has a triple-redundancy for geolocation to ensure high availability.
+*   **Two-Factor Authentication (2FA):**
+    *   A two-factor authentication system using a Telegram bot has been implemented for updating content and viewing contacts.
+    *   When a user tries to access the admin panel or view contacts, a 6-digit alphanumeric code is sent to a verification Telegram bot.
+    *   The user must enter the code to gain access.
 *   **Mobile Responsiveness Improvements:**
     *   Optimized navbar for mobile view: Icons-only navigation to save space, reduced height, and ensured fixed width to prevent overflow.
     *   Social media icons integrated into the mobile navbar for easy access.